dpaulo1979/github-final-project/README.md

-# github-final-projectA calculator that calculates simple interest given principal, annual rate of interest and time period in years.
+A calculator that calculates simple interest given principal, annual rate of interest and time period in years.

 Input:
    p, principal amount